-This fantastic three year funded programme is coming to an end and has transformed the borough making it more cycle friendly, and encouraging more people to take up cycling and walking while improving air quality and easing traffic congestion.
+This fantastic three year funded programme has transformed the borough, making it more cycle friendly and encouraging more people to take up cycling and walking while improving air quality and easing traffic congestion.

 2014 What House?
-Best Partnership Scheme, Network Rail & Kier Property
+Best Partnership Scheme, Network Rail and Kier Property